stases/math4ai_temp/docs/essentials/bases.md

 # Bases

+{: .motivation}
+In linear algebra, basis helps us break down complex objects into a collection of simpler ones.
+A basis is a set of vectors that can represent any other vector in a given vector space.
+By using a basis, we can simplify computations, determine the dimension of the vector space, and perform operations in a more efficient way.
+We can think of basis as a set of ingredients which we can use to represent and vector in a given vector space.
 Similar to the previous section, we will first informally motivate the definition of a basis, and only then formalize it.

 ## Informal definition